casperbroch/Project-2.2-06/README.md

     - Delete existing events
     - Get the next 10 upcoming events
     - Fetch a specific event

+## Connect with Google Account
+The API Google Calendar feature needs to connect with a Google account.
+Not every Google account will be to connect with this application because it is still under development.
+We have a free to use Google account which is white-listed and which you can use to log-in when Google asks you to after you make a request.
+The log-in details are:

+Address: jacktediore@gmail.com

+Password: Tetrahydro72$
 ## Run Locally

 Clone the project